2008 Honda Accord EX-L 3.5L V6 Timing Belt Tips:

 The serpentine belt to drive the accessories such as the power steering and air conditioning is purchased separately from the timing belt kit.
 It was an AC Delco 6K841 belt.

 This is a tip sheet for non-professional mechanics, not a step-by-step guide.
-This is intended to give you a little more confidence going into the job, save you a little time, and answer questions that come up as you complete the job, and more than anything increase your preparedness before starting.
-Have everything you need to do the job ready to go in advance.
+This is intended to give you a little more confidence going into the job, save you a little time, answer questions thatmight come up as you complete the job, and more than anything increase your preparedness before starting.
+It is important to have everything you need to do the job ready to go.
 Not everything you will need will be in the kit:

 • Mega Gray Sealant for the water pump o-ring.
 This seals casting imperfections.
 Many people use it when building import motors.
 It is a kind of a gray silicone like sealant available at most parts houses.